 The fabric has a memory and always tries to open back up.
 Once you start, you must continue until the canopy is in the bag and the first locking stows are secure.
-You can=t waste time at any point in the packing procedure because this gives the canopy time to move around, form a big mess, and you will have to start over.
+You can't waste time at any point in the packing procedure because this gives the canopy time to move around, form a big mess, and you will have to start over.

-After the folding and organizing portion that is done while standing is complete, you should roll the tail as tightly and as far as possible.
+After the folding and organizing portion (done while standing) is complete, you should roll the tail.
 Be careful not to let the tail unroll while squeezing the air out.
-If you kneel on the canopy facing the pilot chute attachment just above the warning label you will be in a better position to control this.
+If you kneel on the canopy facing the pilot chute attachment just above the warning label, you will be in a better position to control this.
 Slowly lay down on the canopy while still containing it with your hands.
 The only place for the air to leak out is the stitch holes, so go slowly.
 If you go too fast, the air will blow the pack job apart.